 | Exersaucer | Engages muscles | Reduces tummy time |

-Choosing gear wisely can foster your child’s natural instincts to crawl.
-Always remember, interaction and freedom to move are significant for their development, so opt for products that promote, rather than restrict, their mobility.
+Choosing gear wisely can support your child’s natural instincts to crawl.
+Interaction and freedom to move are significant for their development, so opt for products that promote, rather than restrict, mobility.

 Crawling and Physical Development Milestones

-Crawling isn’t just about getting from point A to B; it’s a significant phase that contributes to various developmental aspects.
+Crawling isn’t just about getting from point A to point B. It’s a significant phase that contributes to several areas of development.

 - Strengthening muscles: As your baby pushes and pulls, their core and limb muscles develop.

-- Coordination: Crawling enhances hand-eye coordination, important for later skills like writing.
+- Coordination: Crawling enhances hand-eye coordination, which matters for later skills like writing.

-- Spatial awareness: Your child learns to navigate their environment, fostering independence.
+- Spatial awareness: Your child learns to navigate their environment, building independence.

 - Cognitive development: Exploration during crawling promotes problem-solving skills and curiosity.